ObjectManagerManager/SMAPIDedicatedServerMod/README.md

 All these commands only work if you are the host.
 This allows you to take control of the server.
 The host sends the commands by entering them directly, without anything before or after:

-- `letmeplay`: Lets the player take over the host.
+- `LetMePlay`: Lets the player take over the host.
 All host functions are switched off.
-- `takeover`: The player returns control to the host, all host functions are switched on.
+The `TakeOver` command must be entered to hand over the controller.

 ## Running the Server on Linux Without GUI